Famicom Wars: Reception and legacy

-On release, Famicom Tsūshin (now Famitsu) scored the Famicom version of the game a 33 out of 40.
+On release, Famicom Tsūshin four reviewers all complimented Famicom Wars.
+They all found it actively distinguishing itself from other simulation games which they described as dull or difficult to understand with information portrayed as numeric data.
+Two reviewers complimented the graphics and animation, with one saying the battle animations are realistic which will get the player more into the action.
 The 1989 "All Soft Catalog" issue of Famicom Tsūshin included Famicom Wars in its list of the best games of all time, giving it the Best Simulation and Best Commercial awards.

 The original Famicom Wars was followed by a series of sequels which were released only in Japan as well, which includes Game Boy Wars in 1990 and Super Famicom Wars in 1998, both which were developed by Intelligent Systems and Nintendo, as opposed to a sub-series of sequels to the original Game Boy Wars, which were developed and published by Hudson Soft.
 The series eventually made its international debut with Advance Wars, released for the Game Boy Advance in 2001.
 The maps from both Famicom Wars and Super Famicom Wars were later included in Advance Wars and its sequels.

 A group of six soldiers from the game appears in the Wii game Captain Rainbow.
 The soldiers aspire to win the volleyball gold medal.

 Super Famicom Wars

-Super Famicom Wars is an enhanced remake of Famicom Wars developed by Intelligent Systems and released for the Super Famicom on May 1, 1998 exclusively via the Nintendo Power service in commemoration of the tenth anniversary of the original Famicom version.
+Super Famicom Wars is an enhanced remake of Famicom Wars developed by Intelligent Systems and released for the Super Famicom on May 1, 1998, exclusively via the Nintendo Power service in commemoration of the tenth anniversary of the original Family Computer version.

 Improvements over the original Famicom Wars include the inclusion of 8 new types of units in addition to the 16 original units, a faster decision-making process for the CPU, the introduction of Reconnaissance Mode (also known as "Fog of War" mode in later localizations, in which enemy units are invisible during the player's turn when they're not in proximity to the player's units) and the maximum amount of deployed units being increased from 48 to 60 units.
-In addition to the original campaign between the Red Star and Blue Moon armies, there's a new campaign also consisting of 17 maps involving two new factions, Green Earth and Yellow Comet, as well as a 4-players mode consisting of 10 maps involving all four factions, for a total of 44 maps.
+In addition to the original campaign between the Red Star and Blue Moon armies, there's a new campaign also consisting of 17 maps involving two new factions, Green Earth and Yellow Comet.
+In addition there is a 4-players mode consisting of 10 maps involving all four factions.
+This brings the total count of maps to 44.
 The player can also assign one of seven generals to each army, which mainly affects what kind of strategies the CPU will employ, although some of the generals do provide passive benefits even when assigned to a player-controlled faction.

 The game was digitally released on Nintendo's Japanese Virtual Console for Wii, Wii U, and 3DS platforms.

 An English-language fan translation was released in 2018.